+Companies are collecting large amounts of data to understand users' patterns and provide personalized recommendations.
 To truly benefit from this data, companies must constantly analyze and process it to extract value.
 Otherwise, the collected data will simply be treated as digital garbage.
-As the volume and diversity of data increases, traditional data analysis and data science methods become inadequate.
-This has led to the emergence of a new field called Big Data, which is specifically designed to analyze and process this massive amount of collected data.
-In this article, we will provide a brief overview of the idea behind Big Data.
+As the volume and diversity of data increase, traditional data analysis and data science methods become inadequate.
+This has led to the emergence of a new field called Big Data!

 Big Data can be classified into three main categories based on their structure: